vircadia/vircadia-native-core/BUILD_LINUX.md

 Install Intel TBB from your package manager of choice, or from source (available at the [TBB Website](https://www.threadingbuildingblocks.org/)).

-You must run `tbbvars` so that the find module included with this project will be able to find the correct version of TBB. `tbbvars` is located in the 'bin' folder of your TBB install.
+You must run `tbbvars` before running cmake that the find module included with this project will be able to find the correct version of TBB. `tbbvars` is located in the 'bin' folder of your TBB install.